joseenricofrancisco/team-8-battleship/README.md

 ***
 There are two version now: text-version and GUI.

-Text-version and GUI class are compressed as "Demo2.zip" in this git.
+Text-version and GUI-verision are compressed as "Demo2.zip" in this git.